SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/intro.md

 ## Our Repositories

-All code generated as part of this project is available for free under the MIT license.
+All code generated as part of this project is available for free on GitHub under the MIT license.

 - [The ALWeaver](https://github.com/SuffolkLITLab/docassemble-ALWeaver) for